 Prevent the icy winds from blowing through your properties and help your tenants save energy.
 As winter approaches, it's time to convert to storm windows and doors rather than summer screens.
 Look for cracks, test for drafts and add caulking and weatherstripping to problem areas so cold air does not seep in.
 Add insulation to your properties in the attic and insulate electrical covers so that your homes don't leak warm air.

 Here are some tips to help you become more efficient and safe when heating your properties:

 • Set thermostats in vacant units to a minimum of 55 degrees Fahrenheit

-• Never use an oven to heat a home
+• Remind tenants to never use an oven to heat a home

 • Turn off portable heaters when leaving a room or going to bed

 Utilizing these tips can save money on the amount of heat used during cold winter months.
 By keeping cold air out, heating systems can operate more effectively and efficiently.
 These tips also help with reducing the likelihood of an unnecessary fire, which can literally be a life-saver.

 Tips for Rodent-Proofing

 For dealing with keeping rodents such as mice and rats out of your house during the cold season, the following tips can be helpful: